ortus-docs/qb-docs/schema-builder/columns.md

 Creates the `createdDate` and `modifiedDate` `TIMESTAMP` columns.

+`timestamps` can be used while creating or altering a table.
+Inside an `alter` callback, both columns are added to the existing table.

 If you want different names for your timestamp columns, feel free to call other schema builder methods individually.

 | Argument     | Type | Required | Default | Description |